-The diaphragm and conductor form a thin movable membrane and the magnetic structures follow this plane to the front and rear of the diaphragm.
+The diaphragm and conductor form a thin movable membrane, and the magnetic structures follow this plane to the front and rear of the diaphragm.
 This, combined with the electromagnetic working principle, give the planar magnetic driver its name.

-We can see this serpentine design in following image of the Fostex T50 (link to compare prices on Amazon and B&H Photo/Video):
+We can see this serpentine design in the following image of the Fostex T50 (link to compare prices on Amazon and B&H Photo/Video):

-When the planar magnetic headphones are connected to an audio signal, this flat embedded conductor effectively passes an electrical signal with alternating current.
+When the planar magnetic headphones are connected to an audio signal, this flat embedded conductor effectively passes an electrical signal with an alternating current.

 If we remember our discussion on electromagnetic induction, we’ll know that this alternating current will produce a varying magnetic field that coincides with the audio signal.

 As the diaphragm experiences this varying magnetic field, it interacts with the magnetic fields of the two arrays.
-The attraction and repulsion of the magnetic fields causes the diaphragm to move relative to the audio signal.
+The attraction and repulsion of the magnetic fields cause the diaphragm to move relative to the audio signal.